 On a visit to the country in 2018, former UK prime minister Theresa May announced that Nigeria would be the first country to take part in the “Climate Finance Accelerator” programme, an international initiative backed by the UK government aimed at helping countries to transform their climate pledges (NDCs) into “Climate Investment Plans”.

 The initiative identified 14 projects that could help Nigeria reach its climate pledge at the cost of $500m.
 Most of the projects involve Nigeria developing more solar power.

-Analysis by Carbon Brief shows that Nigeria received $136m in climate finance from other countries in 2016.
-(That year, the world’s wealthiest nations gave a total of £75bn in climate finance – and the largest recipients were India, Bangladesh and Vietnam.)
+Analysis by Carbon Brief shows that Nigeria received $1.9bn in climate finance from other countries in 2020 – making it the world’s ninth largest recipient that year.